 Pine Lakes Country Club is a major part of the Myrtle Beach area's golfing history, boasting "The Granddaddy," the Grand Strand's first golf course.
 The course was built in 1927 and stood as the only one in the area for 20 years.
 It is definitely a unique part of our sporting history.

-The Gullah Geechee culture dates back more than 200 years, when the Gullah people were the backbone of the rice and cotton industries that once dominated the Carolina slave coast.
-Today, with almost half a million descendants living between a 500-mile stretch from Jacksonville, N.C., to Jacksonville, Fla, their rich heritage and culture is celebrated at the Ultimate Gullah Culture and Gift Exchange.
+The Gullah Geechee culture dates back more than 200 years when the Gullah people were the backbone of the rice and cotton industries that once dominated the Carolina slave coast.
+Today, with almost half a million descendants living between a 500-mile stretch from Jacksonville, N.C., to Jacksonville, Fla, their rich heritage and culture are celebrated at the Ultimate Gullah Culture and Gift Exchange.

-This public park in the Little River community is known by locals as the area's best kept secret.
+The Vereen Memorial Historical Garden is a public park in the Little River community is known by locals as the area's best-kept secret.
 The 115-acre park serves as a great birdwatching destination and a wonderful place to come for a stroll or bike ride.
 Do yourself a favor and bask in its beauty.